arbor-sim/arbor/doc/morphology.rst

     An unbranched cable that is a subset of a branch.
     The values of ``0 ≤ prox ≤ dist ≤ 1`` are the relative position
-    of the ends of the branch.
-The positions are in terms of branch length, so for example, on a branch of length 100 μm where :attr:`prox` =0.2, :attr:`dist` =0.8 would give a cable that starts and ends 20 μm and 80 μm along the branch respectively.
+    of the cable's end points on the branch, in terms of branch length.
+For example, on a branch of length 100 μm, the values :attr:`prox` =0.2, :attr:`dist` =0.8 describe a cable that starts and ends 20 μm and 80 μm along the branch respectively.

     .. function:: cable(branch, prox, dist)